gundik/box-with-three-tabs/README.md

 - locally stored Verilog file provided by a separate server

 All JavaScript files are build using Webpack.
 The build process can be carried out using <i>npm scripts</i> (see `package.json` file and description below).
 The html build is done in runtime using precompiled Handlebars templates.

+Simple data caching is provided to reduce traffic and speed-up app working.
+The caching time is 1 minute.

 ## Repository content